We Ranked The Best Cities For Stretching Retirement Income

 Uniontown, Pennsylvania

-Overall, Uniontown already enjoys popularity with retirees, as, according to U.S. Census data, about 20.7% of area residents are 65 or older.
+Best Places estimates that living costs in Uniontown run about 22.3% less than the nationwide average.
+When compared to the rest of Pennsylvania, living costs are reportedly 17.9% less.
+Overall, Uniontown already enjoys popularity with retirees, as, according to U.S. Census data, about 20.7% of area residents were 65 or older in 2025.
 For retirees that relocate here, the average cost of living ranges from $2,100 per month for a family to $2,500 per month, for an individual.
 With that in mind, a retired couple will likely get by just fine with a joint monthly retirement income of at least $2,300.

 There are a few ways in which choosing to live in Uniontown will help your dollars stretch.
 First is healthcare costs, which, per Payscale.com, is 5% cheaper than the national average; Best Places claims local doctor visits cost $145.83 while prescription medication is about $21.11.
 In addition to healthcare-related savings, living here also typically means groceries are cheaper (2%), though transportation and utilities are more expensive.
-The reason that retirees likely for system moving here anyway is that housing costs and healthcare expenses are so notably lower, did they make up for the difference regarding what you would have to spend on things like gas and electricity.
+The reason that retirees might consider moving here is that housing costs and healthcare expenses are notably lower, making up for the difference regarding what you would have to spend on things like gas and electricity.

 Douglas, Arizona

-When you think of Arizona and retirees, it's likely that the first city that comes to mind is going to be Sun City, as it was quite literally created as the premier retiree destination of the Southwest.
+When you think of Arizona and retirees, it's likely that the first city that comes to mind is going to be Sun City, as it was quite literally created yo be a premier retiree destination.
 After that, you might look to better known cities like Phoenix or Tucson.
-However, if your ultimate goal as a retiree is to find a city where your dollar goes a bit further, Douglas might be a far better fit than any of larger and better known cities.
+However, if your ultimate goal as a retiree is to find a city where your dollar goes a bit further, Douglas might be a far better fit than any larger and better known cities.

-Retired seniors who relocate to Douglas, per estimates shared by Best Places, will benefit from a relatively affordable cost of living, one that between $2,250 and $2,300 depending on your household size.
+Retired seniors who relocate to Douglas, per estimates shared by Best Places, will benefit from a relatively affordable cost of living between $2,250 and $2,300 depending on your household size.
 Not only is Douglas 15.2% less expensive than the national average, it's actually 20% less costly than most other cities in Arizona.
-The median home value is about $155,860, and, according to U.S. Census data, rent is about $772.
-Overall, Douglas reasonably affordable housing and rental options relative to the rest of the state, and especially when compared to the national average.
+Per Livability, the median home value is about $155,860, and, according to U.S. Census data, the median rent from 2020 through 2024 was about $772.
+Overall, Douglas has reasonably affordable housing options relative to the rest of the state, and especially when compared to the national average.

 If you're looking to stretch your dollars as a retiree, Douglas is a great option in that you will pay 3% less for your groceries and also about 5% less for healthcare than the national average, per Payscale estimates.
 If booking a doctor's visit, you should expect to pay about $146.60.
 Because utilities are roughly 3% more pricey here, these savings are especially important for offsetting those expenses.